henryZe/toynix/README.md

 ## 0 Introduction

 Toynix is a tiny kernel (which was programmed just for fun) in Unix-like interface.
 It is composed of simplified fs and network module in micro-kernel spirit.
+[Function Index](./readme/func_index.md)

 Here are some critical features you might be concerned about: